telerik/xaml-docs/testing/justmock/jm-tutorial.md

 	}
 {{endregion}}

-We use [Raise](https://docs.telerik.com/devtools/justmock/basic-usage/mock/raise.html) method in the Act section to raise the RadGridView.**CurrentRowChanged** event and pass a specific row to it.
+We use [Raise](https://docs.telerik.com/devtools/justmock/basic-usage/mock/raise.html) method in the Act section to raise the RadGridView.**SelectionChanged** event and pass a specific row to it.
 Before acting we have attached a delegate to the event.
 Executing the delegate will result in assigning the respective value to actual.
 Finally, we verify that expected and actual have the same value.

 ## Mock Private Methods

-In case of dependencies on private methods in our unit tests, we can benefit the [PrivateAccessor](https://docs.telerik.com/devtools/justmock/advanced-usage/private-accessor.html) that JustMock offers for such scenarios.
+In case of dependencies on private methods in our unit tests, we can benefit from the [PrivateAccessor](https://docs.telerik.com/devtools/justmock/advanced-usage/private-accessor.html) that JustMock offers for such scenarios.
 Thus, we can craft the unit test logic calling a non-public method, forcing it to return e predefined value and then using its returned result.

 In our **Order** class implementation, we have a private **GetTotalAmount** method.
 Usually, you are not allowed to call it in the unit tests project.
 However, with JustMock it is possible: